metrica-sports/codeball/docs/format-for-play.md

  ],
 ```

-You'll see Tags organised by groups in the filter section when a Pattern is selected
+You'll see Tags organized by groups in the filter section when a Pattern is selected

 ![image.png](https://storage.googleapis.com/slite-api-files-production/files/967dd7e4-6d86-4a07-9acc-3df7ba14438c/image.png)